AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   + *Reorder the vector $eta_f^prime$ and the matrix $Lambda_f^prime$ to bring the contribution from the recipient $x_1$ to the top.* \
     _In our case no reordering is to be done, as $x_1$ is already at the top._

-    #jens[maybe an example where reordering is necessary is better]

   + *Recognise the subblocks $a$ and $b$ from @eq.ex.marginalisation-setup and @eq.ex.marginalisation.* \
     _In our case $a = x_1$ and $b = mat(x_2, x_3)$._
 ]<ex.factor-to-variable>